Virginia Tech® home

 To fulfill its purpose, the Academy membership seeks opportunities for direct involvement in various projects of instructional importance.
 While continuing to seek new projects, the Academy has agreed

-7. To oversee the process for selecting the winners of the Alumni Teaching Awards and the Alumni Advising Award.
+3. To oversee the process for selecting the winners of the Alumni Teaching Award.

 Article Two - Membership

-The membership of the academy consists of all of the past winners of the Wine Award, the Sporn Award for the teaching of introductory subjects, and the Alumni Teaching Award, and all those who were elected to the Academy before 1982 and who are faculty members of Virginia Polytechnic Institute and State University.
+The membership of the academy consists of all of faculty members of Virginia Tech who are past winners of the Wine Award, the Sporn Award for the teaching of introductory subjects, or the Alumni Teaching Award, and all those who were elected to the Academy before 1982.
+Emeriti faculty retain their status as members.
+Any member may resign by sending an email to the Chair.

 Article Three - Governance